0xArwa/0xArwa/README.md

 # About Me

 - Hi there!
-I'm Arwa, a dedicated and passionate Junior Data Scientist.
+I'm Arwa, a dedicated and passionate Junior Data Scientist. <br>
-I am excited about using data-driven insights to solve real-world problems and make a positive impact.
+- I'm excited about using data-driven insights to solve real-world problems and make a positive impact.

 # Interests
-- 🔍<b> Data Science:</b> I am deeply interested in data science, which allows me to combine my love for statistics, programming, and problem-solving.
+- 🔍<b> Data Science:</b> I'm deeply interested in data science, which allows me to combine my love for statistics, programming, <br>
+and problem-solving.
 I enjoy working on a variety of projects that involve collecting, cleaning, analyzing, and visualizing data.<br>

-- 🌐<b> Web Development:</b> I have a strong interest in web development, as it enables me to create elegant and functional websites that help users interact with data. <br>
+- 🌐<b> Web Development:</b> I have a strong interest in web development, as it enables me to create elegant and functional <br> websites that help users interact with data. <br>

+- 💻<b> Cloud Computing:</b> I'm particularly interested in the management of cloud infrastructure, virtualization technologies,<br> and cloud security. <br>
-- 🎮<b> Game Development:</b> I am also enthusiastic about game development, as it combines my passion for storytelling, creativity, and technology. <br>
+- 🎮<b> Game Development:</b> I'm also enthusiastic about game development, as it combines my passion for storytelling,<br> creativity, and technology. <br>

 # Current Projects

-- 🌱 Machine Learning & Deep Learning: I am actively working on multiple projects that involve machine learning and deep learning techniques.
+- 🌱 Machine Learning & Deep Learning: I am actively working on multiple projects that involve ML and DL techniques. <br>
 These projects range from <b> predictive modeling </b> to <b> computer vision </b> and <b> natural language processing applications</b>.

 # Connect with Me
-I am always happy to connect with like-minded individuals and collaborate on exciting projects!
-To get in touch with me, you can: <br>
+I'm always happy to connect with like-minded individuals and collaborate on exciting projects!<br> To get in touch with me, you can: <br>
 - 🐦 Follow me on Twitter: @0xArwa
 - 💼 Connect with me on LinkedIn: <a href="https://www.linkedin.com/in/arwa-omayrah-79386125a/"> here </a>
 - 📧 Send me an email: arwaomayrah@outlook.com